 Open Broadcaster Software Studio

 It has interactive user interface which you will find very easy to use.
-Talking about features it has everything you will ask for in a professional screen-casting application.
+Talking about features, it has everything you will ask for in a professional screen-casting application.
 Video source filters, highly configurable options, live streaming, audio mixing tool with added filters, and custom transitions are the main features of this screen recorder.

-Isn’t this a great tool for Facebook and YouTube video bloggers who love to go live while playing favorite video games or doing their professional tutorials?
+Isn’t this a great tool for Facebook and YouTube video bloggers who love to go live while playing their favorite video games or doing their professional tutorials?

 $ sudo apt-get update